seclerp/OxyEngine/README.md

 Your graphics card must support **OpenGL 3.2+**.

+## Compatibility

+Because of platform-specific reasons, some modules may have trouble working on your operation system setup.
+Please read [compatibility notes](COMPATIBILITY.md) for details.

 ## Installing
 This section will show you how to install OxyEngine into your .NET Core 2.0 App.